Two Pink Peonies

 • Baking sheet

-• Non-stick spray or parchment paper
+• Non-stick spray or parchment paper: Just a reminder to use parchment paper and NOT wax paper.

 • Straw or toothpick